- Financial planning

 The Lifetime Allowance is the total amount of money that you can build up in your pension accounts while still enjoying the full tax benefits.
 If you go over the LTA, you will pay a tax charge on the excess whenever you take income or withdraw a lump sum from your pension, or reach the age of 75 without having taken any benefits.

-For the 2020-21 tax year, the LTA is £1,073,100.
+Therefore, for the 2021-22 tax year through to 2025-26, the LTA is £1,073,100.
 This means that if the value of all your pensions exceeds this amount, you will have to pay Lifetime Allowance tax charge on the excess.

 There are a number of scenarios that trigger a LTA tax charge, including taking money out of your pension, transferring your pension overseas, or turning 75 without having taken any benefits from your pensions.